atom-minimap/minimap/Readme.md

   * [Highlight Selected](https://atom.io/packages/minimap-highlight-selected)
   * [Selection](https://atom.io/packages/minimap-selection)

-Plugins activation can be managed directly from the minimap package settings or by using the quick access dropdown available on the mimimap itself:
+When the `displayPluginsControls` setting is toggled on, plugins activation can be managed directly from the minimap package settings or by using the quick settings dropdown available on the mimimap itself:

 ![Minimap Screenshot](https://github.com/fundon/atom-minimap/blob/master/plugins-list.gif?raw=true)